egarand/bstn-capstone/README.md

 - As a user, I want to be able to find trails and campgrounds close to any given location.
 - As a user, I want to learn about wildlife I can encounter at a given trail or campground.
 - As a user, I want to filter what iconic taxa (broad, well-known groups of wildlife) are displayed for each location.
-- As a user, I want to be able to save or print a sightings checklist of wildlife from a location

 - As a user, I want to be able to create an account to manage natural spaces I want to visit.
 - As a user, I want to be able to login to my account to manage natural spaces I want to visit.